desmos-labs/primer/phases/phase-1/setup/README.md

 desmos1gmu4uevcvwfcuu43yp27gcv4ngxuh9sxfpv3er
 ```

-After you've put it into the faucet you will receive some tokens.
+You will receive some tokens after you put it into the faucet.

 :::tip Welcome!
-Congratulations, you successfully completed the setup of your Desmos account!
-You can now go and start from the [Level 1 challenges](../challenges/level-1.md) to start earning some Desmos Points!
+Congratulations, you have successfully completed the setup of your Desmos account!
+You can now start the [Level 1 challenges](../challenges/level-1.md) and start earning some Desmos Points!
 :::